-Medical History and Physical Examination for Lung Disorders
+Medical History for Lung Disorders

 Next, the doctor asks the person about